-At Horbury St Peter’s and Clifton (VC) Primary School, we intend to instil the “St Peter’s Spirit” in all our children.
-Physical Education throughout school embodies the St Peter’s Spirit in a positive and meaningful way.
+At Horbury St Peter’s and Clifton (VC) Primary School, we intend to instil the “St Peter’s and Clifton School Spirit” in all our children.
+Physical Education throughout school embodies this Spirit in a positive and meaningful way.

 We recognise the importance of PE and the role it has to play in promoting long term, healthy lifestyles.
 The intent of our PE curriculum is to provide all children with high quality PE, sport and physical activity.
 It is our vision for every pupil to succeed and achieve their potential as well as to lead physically active lifestyles.
 We strive to inspire our pupils through fun and engaging PE lessons that are enjoyable, challenging and accessible to all.
 We want our pupils to appreciate the benefits of a healthy and physically active lifestyle.
 Through our teaching of PE, we will provide opportunities for pupils to develop values and transferrable life skills such as team work, fairness, respect, perseverance and self-belief as well as providing them with opportunities to take part in competitive sport.